ALagoni97/blog-projects/graphql-backend-prisma/README.md

 The satisfies operator is used here to make Typescript aware of what context properties it should expect, which will help Typescript with autocompleting the context as expected.
 Without this, the `startStandaloneServer` would throw so you knew you needed something, but you wouldn't get autocompletion in the context object.

-As far as the token in your context I would in a real world example replace it with some kind of authentication of the user.
+As far as the token in your context, in a real world example replace it with some kind of authentication of the user.
 Verifying that the query is infact authorized instead of just returning a string.

 ### Field resolvers in GraphQL